 Menopause or Man-o-pause?

-Being deprived of romantic love certainly wasn’t fair to me but our relationship was convenient.
+Being deprived of romantic love wasn’t fair to me but our relationship was convenient.
 We shared two dogs, whom we both loved, traveled, went to events, and were good friends.
-He also paid our rent with his pension payment which took a huge load of stress off my shoulders.
-I just had to deal with his drunken rages, infidelities with paid “sexual therapists”, financial mishaps, and later his illness.
+He also paid our rent with his pension payment which took a load of stress off my shoulders.
+However, I had to deal with his drunken rages, infidelities with paid “sexual therapists”, financial mishaps, and later his illness.

-By now you understand why I’m not in a hurry to date.
+By now you should understand why I’m not in a hurry to date.
 If I met the “love of my life” tomorrow I’m not sure it would be worth the complications and potential grief.

 I enjoy the company of women

 Not in a sexual way, but I feel good hanging around my girlfriends.
 I only have a few but they are fun and easy to relate to.
-My roommate and our landlady, who has been my friend since high school, are both my own age.
-We always have someone to do things with and we’re there for each other in emergencies.
+My roommate and our landlady, who has been my friend since high school, are both my age.
+We always have someone to do things with and are there for each other in emergencies.

 Do I miss having a “love” relationship?